-- logging level is set to 2, - when an error occurs winst shall try to continue script execution, - if a script syntax error occurs it shall be communicated (this will be in a special window), and - we dont want to activate the trace mode for script execution (which would mean that we asked if we want to continue after each program step).
+- logging level is set to 5, - when an error occurs wInst shall try to continue script execution, - if a script syntax error occurs it shall be communicated (this will be in a special window), and - we don't want to activate the trace mode for script execution (which would mean that we are asked after each program step if we want to continue).

-The above values are the default values, winst will assume them if these statements are missing.
+The above values are the default values, wInst will assume them if these statements are missing.